tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 });
 ```

-> Note that we don't take special care here, but in real-world it's reasonable to store the results in the order each task has been given.
+> We don't take special care here, but in real-world it's reasonable to store the results in the order each task has been given.

 On thing to keep in mind is that, which one of the tasks will call the completion callback is subject to a situation called **competitive race**, once this callback called the execution should be considered as completed.